selevit/tornado-chat/README.md

-# Simple asyncronous chat writted on Tornado
+# Simple asyncronous chat written on Tornado

 Example of the simple chat on Tornado and Mongo DB.